reactivity & aggression

 - Treatment plan, tutorial handouts, videos

-- 1x 30 min follow up (phone or online)
+- 1x 30 min follow up (clinic, phone or online)

 - Support packages available (see below)

-ongoing support packages
+additional support packages

-1-2-1 practical training
+1-2-1 private training

 - Held at clinics